About the fund

 6. A more diverse range of people will be engaging with museum collections

-7. The health wellbeing of individuals and communities will be enhanced through participation in Scottish museum activity
+7. The health and well being of individuals and communities will be enhanced through participation in Scottish museum activity

 Outcomes for the Sector Workforce